-5.1 The site is outside the settlement boundary of Leonard Stanley which defines the area outside which development is generally restricted to the purposes of agriculture or forestry in accordance with Local Plan policy HN10.
-The application is clearly contrary to this policy.
+5.1 The site is outside the settlement boundary of Leonard Stanley which defines the area outside which development is generally restricted to the purposes of agriculture or forestry, in accordance with Local Plan policy HN10.
+The application is clearly contrary to this policy and is one of the reasons for refusal of the applicant's previous application and continues to apply.